Are you tempted to tap the brakes on your job hunt during the holidays?

 3. More holiday events = more networking opportunities

-Even though this year is different, resist the urge to pull back and cut out excess activity, and capitalize on virtual holiday events to grow your network, build relationships, and solidify connections.
+In-person events are ramping up again, so if you’re comfortable (from a health standpoint) re-engaging in group activities, capitalize on virtual holiday events to grow your network, build relationships, and solidify connections.
 Check your local industry professional associations, chamber of commerce, and meetups for ideas on what to attend.
 Remember that friends and family can help, too.

 “One year I had a client call the day after Christmas with an executive position that required urgent recruiting attention.”